 Registration Fee: $300.00 USD

-Tuition is paid by a research education grant from the National Institute of Biomedical Imaging and Bioengineering (1R25EB022367-01)
+Tuition for US citizens and permanent residents is paid by a research education grant from the National Institute of Biomedical Imaging and Bioengineering (1R25EB022367-01)

 On-campus double occupancy housing and meals are provided to all accepted attendees.
 Single occupancy, if available, may be purchased for an additional fee.